falkodev/feathers-nuxt-docker-app/README.md

 - `docker-compose ps` for running instances.
 - `docker-compose stop`
 - `docker-compose build` to rebuild images
-- `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec wap-backend sh` to log into the server container)
+- `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec app-backend sh` to log into the server container)

 Additionally, there is a Makefile.
 Therefore, these commands are available: